awsdocs/amazon-aurora-user-guide/doc_source/Aurora.AuroraMySQL.Overview.md

 + Hash joins\.
 For more information, see [Working with hash joins in Aurora MySQL](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.
 + Native functions for synchronously invoking AWS Lambda functions\.
 You can asynchronously invoke AWS Lambda functions from Aurora MySQL 5\.7\.
 For more information, see [Invoking a Lambda function with an Aurora MySQL native function](AuroraMySQL.Integrating.Lambda.md#AuroraMySQL.Integrating.NativeLambda)\.
 + Scan batching\.
 For more information, see [Aurora MySQL database engine updates 2017\-12\-11](AuroraMySQL.Updates.20171211.md)\.
-+ Migrating data from MySQL using an Amazon S3 bucket\.
-For more information, see [Migrating data from MySQL by using an Amazon S3 bucket](AuroraMySQL.Migrating.ExtMySQL.md#AuroraMySQL.Migrating.ExtMySQL.S3)\.

 Currently, Aurora MySQL 5\.7 does not support features added in Aurora MySQL version 1\.16 and later\.
 For information about Aurora MySQL version 1\.16, see [Aurora MySQL database engine updates 2017\-12\-11](AuroraMySQL.Updates.20171211.md)\.